 I practice aggressively in front of the Illinois Department of Human Rights ("IDHR"), the Illinois Human Rights Commission ("IHRC"), the Chicago Commission on Human Relations ("CCHR") and the Equal Employment Opportunity Commission ("EEOC").
 I also practice in state court and federal court.
 I am a member of the trial bar in the Northern District of Illinois so I can take your case all the way to trial.
 There is never a charge or fee unless I recover money for you subject to our signed agreement.
 What this means to you is that if I decide to take your case I believe in the case because I will only get paid if you do.

 Employers in Illinois and especially in Chicago are getting more aggressive and blatant in their violation of workplace rules and laws.
 Hostile work environments are on the rise and workers are under assault.
-My employment law offices see more cases on retaliation when employees try to protect their employment rights.
+My employment law office see more cases on retaliation when employees try to protect their employment rights.
 It is illegal for your employer to take any negative job action against you for complaining about discrimination.
 A negative job action could include a demotion, being passed over for promotion, a bad performance review, an increased workload or getting fired.

 Many times your employer will be subtle and the discrimination will not be well documented.
 It is important to learn how to get evidence of the discrimination before you are fired.
 Things like emails, text messages, voice messages and work schedules are all things which could help your case.
 If there is a lawsuit, those items can be obtained through subpoena however, that could be a year of so in the future.